-President's Bush and Roh included the creation of a Visa Waiver Program roadmap for the ROK in their Joint Declaration In Gyeongju in November and we are working to finalize this roadmap.
-The U.S. Embassy in Seoul and the ROK's Ministry of Foreign Affairs have established a Visa Issues Working Group that meets quarterly to discuss consular issues of mutual concern, including steps the ROK would need to take to meet the requirements for inclusion in the Visa Waiver Proissue visas or provide routine consular services.
+Presidents Bush and Roh included the creation of a Visa Waiver Program roadmap for the ROK in their Joint Declaration In Gyeongju in November and we are working to finalize this roadmap.
+The U.S. Embassy in Seoul and the ROK's Min-istry of Foreign Affairs have established a Visa Issues Working Group that meets quarterly to discuss consular issues of mutual concern, including steps the ROK would need to take to meet the requirements for inclusion in the Visa Waiver Program.

-(b) The Department is considering the establishment of a small limited-purpose presence in Pusan, but no decision has been made at this time.
-However, these one-or two-person offices (designated as an American Presence Post) generally do not
+(b) The Department is considering the establishment of a small limited-purpose or two-person offices (designated as an American Presence Post) generally do not